-There are 63 national parks across the United States, each with its own beautiful and distinctive characteristics.
+There are 63 national parks across the United States, each with their own beautiful and distinctive characteristics.
 Each park has a rich history, breathtaking scenery, and a long list of things to see and do there.

 If you and your group are interested in exploring the natural wonders of a national park, you may be wondering, “Which one should we visit?”
 While all parks have their perks, there are a handful that stand out as particularly unique.
 Here are America’s finest national parks you need to visit.